 Medical Center Services

-The Radiology Department at Marshall Medical Center offers the expertise of radiologic technologists and a board-certified radiologist, who is available seven days a week, 24 hours a day.
+The Diagnostic Imaging Department at Marshall Medical Center offers the expertise of radiologic technologists and a board-certified radiologist, who is available seven days a week, 24 hours a day.

 We are also committed to helping you maintain your health by offering wellness screenings to detect blockages in the

 Bone densitometry measures changes in bone density